TiarkRompf/cs502/project1.md

 In this file, we are defining some generators that can convert our AST into x86_64 code.

-We consider two different ways of generating the assembly code, each of which has pros and cons: **Stack-based** code, which is not very efficient but can handle arbitrarily complex expressions; and **Register-based** code, which is efficient but can not handle
+We consider two different ways of generating the assmbly code, each of which has pros and cons: **Stack-based** code, which is not very efficient but can handle arbitrarily complex expressions; and **Register-based** code, which is efficient but can not handle